Jerry Miculek

-Jerry Charles Miculek Jr. (/ˈmɪtʃəlɛk/ MITCH-ə-lek; born September 7, 1954) is an American professional speed and competition shooter.
-Miculek has emptied a five-shot revolver in 0.57 seconds in a group the size of a playing card, thus being dubbed "The Greatest Shooter of all Time".
-Miculek holds five officially sanctioned world records in revolver shooting and over 15 unsanctioned records with firearms ranging from rapid firing pistols to the Barrett M107 .50 BMG rifle.
-Additional accomplishments include six shots in .98 seconds with a Barrett M107 .50 BMG rifle and a 1000-yard shot off hand with his 9mm Smith & Wesson revolver.
+Jerry Charles Miculek Jr. (/ˈmɪtʃəlɛk/ MITCH-ə-lek; born September 7, 1954) is an American professional competition shooter known for his achievements in 3-Gun and speed shooting.
+He holds five officially sanctioned world records in revolver shooting and over 15 unsanctioned records with firearms ranging from 9mm semi-automatic pistols to the .50 BMG Barrett M107 anti-material rifle.
+Additional accomplishments include rapid-firing 12 shots (including one quick reload) from a six-shooter in 2.99 seconds, fast-shooting six shots in .98 seconds from a handheld Barrett M107, and a 1000-yard off-hand shot with his 9mm Smith & Wesson revolver.

 Miculek is also a gunsmith who tunes and adjusts his own firearms for optimum function.
-In addition to a channels on YouTube, he has a reality show, Shootout Lane on the Outdoor Channel.
+In addition to a channel on YouTube, he has a reality show, Shootout Lane on the Outdoor Channel.

 Miculek worked as a millwright at Freeport Chemical for 15 years before becoming a professional shooter in 1989.
 He is married to Kay Clark-Miculek, herself a shooter with national and world titles.
 His daughter, Lena Miculek-Afentul, is also a shooter with IPSC world titles.

 Miculek is endorsed by Smith & Wesson, who named the S&W Model 625JM model for him.
 In 2014, Smith & Wesson released the Miculek series Smith & Wesson Model 929 9mm revolver, designed in part by Miculek.
 Mossberg offers Miculek signature series shotguns and a rifle compensator of his design.

 Biography and early career

-Born in Freeport, Texas, Jerry was a Texan for three days before moving with his family to southern Louisiana where he lived for the next thirty-seven years.
-Although he was the third born of five boys, Jerry Charles Miculek Jr. was named after his father after being born on his birthday.
+Born in Freeport, Texas, Miculek was in Texas for three days before moving with his family to southern Louisiana where he lived for the next thirty-seven years.
+He was the third of five brothers.
+Miculek was named after his father after being born on his birthday.

-Jerry worked as a millwright at Freeport Chemical for fifteen years before becoming a professional shooter in 1989.
+Miculek worked as a millwright at Freeport Chemical for fifteen years before becoming a professional shooter in 1989.

-At age 37, Jerry met his future wife, Kay Clark Miculek, the daughter of gunsmith, Jim Clark Sr., and a competitive shooter since age six.
+At age 37, Miculek met his future wife, Kay Clark Miculek, another competitive shooter.

-Jerry estimates that in his lifetime he has shot over 2 million rounds of ammunition, which equals approximately 30 tons of lead.
+Miculek estimates that in his lifetime he has shot over two million rounds of ammunition, which equals approximately 30 tons of lead.